Calcium pyrophosphate arthritis

 Toggle: English / Spanish

-Calcium pyrophosphate arthritis (CPPD) is a joint disease that can cause attacks of arthritis.
-Like with gout, crystals form in the joints.
-But in calcium pyrophosphate arthritis, the crystals are not formed from uric acid.
+Calcium pyrophosphate dihydrate (CPPD) arthritis is a joint disease that can cause attacks of arthritis.
+Like gout, crystals form in the joints.
+But in this arthritis, the crystals are not formed from uric acid.

-Calcium pyrophosphate arthritis is caused by the collection of salt called calcium pyrophosphate dihydrate (CPPD).
-The buildup of this salt forms crystals in the joints.
-This leads to attacks of joint swelling and pain in the knees, wrists, ankles, and other joints.
+.
+The buildup of this chemical forms crystals in the joints.
+This leads to attacks of and pain in the knees, wrists, ankles, and other joints.

-Because the symptoms are similar, calcium pyrophosphate arthritis can be misdiagnosed as:
+Because the symptoms are similar, CPPD arthritis can be confused with:

 Exams and Tests

 Most arthritic conditions show similar symptoms.
 Carefully testing the joint fluid for crystals can help the doctor diagnose the condition.

 You may undergo the following tests:

 - An exam of joint fluid to detect white blood cells and calcium pyrophosphate crystals.